cloudfoundry-incubator/kubecf/doc/mok_brc.md

 ### Access

-To access the clister after the CF operator has completed the deployment and all pods are active invoke:
+To access the cluster after the cf-operator has completed the deployment and all pods are active invoke:

 ```sh